Our Strategic Partners

 FIBAA & THE-ICE work in close collaboration in the field of quality assurance and quality development in higher education, particularly in the fields of tourism, hospitality and event management since 2014 through the signing of a Memorandum of Understanding.

-For more information please see the AKKORK website
+For more information, please visit the HEEACT website.

-i-graduate International Insight is an independent benchmarking and consultancy service, delivering comparative insights for the education sector worldwide. i-graduate specialises in the delivery of world-class insight tools and studies for stakeholder in education, including THE-ICE annual ISB-SB (International Student Barometer and Student Barometer™) Student Satisfaction Survey.
+i-graduate is an independent benchmarking and consultancy service, delivering comparative insights for the education sector worldwide. i-graduate specialises in the delivery of world-class insight tools and studies for stakeholder in education, including THE-ICE annual ISB-SB (International Student Barometer and Student Barometer™) Student Satisfaction Survey, which forms an integral part of our ongoing quality enhancement cycle for our member institutions.

-More than 700 universities and colleges in 22 countries have adopted the ISB-SB™, collecting and comparing feedback from over 900,000 students to date.
+More than 1400 universities and colleges in 36 countries have adopted the ISB-SB™, collecting and comparing feedback from over 4 million students to date.
 All levels and years of study are covered, from first year undergraduates to final year PhD students.

 Since 2007 THE-ICE has been working in partnership with i-graduate using the ISB-SB™ unique tool to understand and enhance the whole student experience, and in 2010 in addition to tracking the perceptions of international students, THE-ICE has extended the process to include home students – extending the benefit of the most comprehensive survey instrument for confidential institutional feedback and external comparison to its member institutions.